gitbls/sdm/Docs/Plugins.md

 * **interval** &mdash; Interval in minutes between fake hardware clock updates

+### cloudinit

+The `cloudinit` plugin facilitates adding additional yaml information to /boot/firmware/user-data, which will get processed at the next reboot.

+#### Arguments

+* **userdata** &mdash; Specifies a yaml file to append to /boot/firmware/user-data

+Refer to <a href="https://cloudinit.readthedocs.io/en/latest/reference/modules.html">Complete cloud-init documentation</a> for details on the available cloud-init modules, examples, etc.

+After cloud-init has processed the user-data file, subsequent runs will NOT redo the operations unless something changes in the OS (app or configuration removed, etc).

+If desired, cloud-init processing can be disabled by: `sudo touch /etc/cloud/cloud-init.disabled`.
+Similarly, cloud-init can be re-enabled by `sudo rm -f /etc/cloud/cloud-init.disabled`.

 ### cmdline

 Replace cmdline.txt with a new command line and/or modify the existing cmdline.txt.
 If /boot/firmware/cmdline.txt is present it will be used.
 If not, /boot/cmdline.txt is assumed.